Pack3tL0ss/ConsolePi/README.md

 **Automatic Installation**

-This assumes you have raspian installed.
+This assumes you have raspbian installed.

 Once Configured and connected to the network run this command for completely automated install

 ```
 wget -q https://raw.githubusercontent.com/Pack3tL0ss/ConsolePi/master/installer/install.sh -O /tmp/ConsolePi && sudo bash /tmp/ConsolePi && rm -f /tmp/ConsolePi
 ```
+The install script is designed to be essentially turn-key.
+It will prompt to change hostname, set timezone, and update the pi users password if you're logged in as pi.

 **Semi-Automatic Install**

 Alternatively you can clone this repository, then run the install script.
 The only real benefit here would be pre-configuring some of the parameters in the config file: